Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Feeling ok.
 Not my greatest day at job, but I think it'll get better.
 Hopefully tomorrow is the last day of the week.

+### Day 30: September 4, 2020 (Suffix tree)

+**Today's Progress**: Thinking and researching before tackling the problem.
+It seems kind of hard to implement.
+I didn't come up with the algorithm by myself at that make me feel not so great.

+**Thoughts:** A good day at work and at home.
+I couldn't do my workout, but it's ok.
+Feeling ok.